27 Mar Dipping Your Toes Into Influencer Marketing

 When you reach out to influencers, make sure you set clear expectations.
 What are you asking them to do and how will they be compensated for it?
 What is your timeline for getting things done?
 Do you have any requirements/guidelines they should follow (e.g. using a particular hashtag or emphasizing a certain feature of the product)?

 Be sure not to control your influencer(s) too much or too little.
 Given them some guidelines that are easy to follow, but don’t impinge on their creativity.
 You’re enlisting their help because they’re good at what they do and they have an existing relationship with their audience that you want to tap into.
 Don’t micro-manage so hard that you negate what makes them a powerful resource in the first place.

-Finally, don’t get discouraged if you don’t get a response, or if the response is no. Influencers—especially the good ones—get plenty of these sorts of proposals, and not every one is going to be the right fit.
+Finally, don’t get discouraged if you don’t get a response, or if the response is no. Influencers—especially the good ones—get plenty of these sorts of proposals, and not every brand is going to be the right fit.
 The good news is that there are plenty of fish in the blogger sea, so just try try again.

 Support Your Influencers’ Efforts

 Your job shouldn’t be over once the influencers have made their posts.
 The best way to increase the impact of your campaign and make sure influencers enjoy working with you is to repost their content (giving credit, of course!) on your own social media platforms with words of praise.